Skip to content

 for example - creating zmq socket address, tables in databases, and to identify the instance

-doc="""logging.Logger instance to track log messages.
+doc="""structlog.stdlib.BoundLogger instance to log messages.
 Default logger with a IO-stream handler

 # remote properties